Deeplite/neutrino-examples/README.md

 ## Quantizing models for DLRT
 To quantize a YOLO model for inference with DeepliteRT, run the following
 ```
 python src/hello_neutrino_yolo_quantization.py -a yolo5_6s --dataset voc -r datasets/VOCdevkit
 ```
 To improve latency at the risk of weaker model accuracy, add the `--conv11` flag to quantize 1x1 convolutions.
 To improve the accuracy, try using the `--skip_layers_ratio` argument to skip quantization of the first convolution layers

+If your model will process a different image resolution at runtime, pass it with `--runtime_resolution HxW` arguemnt.
+Ex: `--runtime_resolution 320x320`